troclaux/notes/python.md

 # python

-## basics
+## properties

 - easy to read and understand
-- dynamically typed
-- interpreted programming language
-- multiplatform
 - blocks are defined by indentation
-- garbage collection
+- parentheses in `if` statements are optional
+- huge variety of libraries
 - object oriented
   - everything is an object

+- dynamically typed
-- can also be used for functional programming
+- interpreted programming language
-- huge variety of libraries

-- parentheses in `if` statements are optional
+- has garbage collection
+- doesn't have hoisted declarations
+- function-scoped: once a variable is declared inside a function, it is accessible anywhere inside that function
 - immutable strings
+- multiplatform

 ## data types

+all variables are references to objects, so there are 2 categories:
+- immutable types: values that can be modified after they are created
+  - behave like value type
+  - int, float, complex, bool, str, typle, frozenset, bytes
+- mutable types: values that **cannot** be modified after they are created
+  - behave like reference type
+  - list, dict, set, objects, bytearray, memoryview

 - text
   - str